photofroggy/dAmnViper/README.rst

 This package provides an API for connecting to and interacting with the dAmn chats.
 That is, deviantART's messaging network chats.

-The package was created using Python version 3, so should be used with this version, but it has been tested and proven to work on Python 2.6 and greater, thanks to some hacky module scripting.
+This branch of dAmn Viper currently only works with Python 2.6 and up due to use of the twisted library.

 -------------
 Brief example